NullRefExcep/yii2-core/README.md

 In this case messages from category `admin` from application directory will be merged with default messages from module.

+### Modules migrations

+Module contains `MigrateController` controller which allows work with migrations of modules.

+e.g.:

+`php yii core/module --moduleId=admin` -- apply migrations for module with id `admin`

+Keep in mind: Migrations should have namespaces

+Also, is possible work with migrations off all modules:

+`php yii core/module` -- collect all possible places of migrations.

+By default, migrations are looked for directory `migrations` in directory of module class.

+If you want to override this behavior, you can implement `IHasMigrateNamespace` interface by module class.

 ### EntityManager

 Component for simple work with models, which have soft delete and typification.